Need help? You’re in the right place!

 • Fill out our intake form: CLCM Intake form

-• For Covid relief rent funds, visit StopMyEviction.org for the latest information and applications
+• For more about eviction, visit StopMyEviction.org for the latest information and applications

 • Personal Care items (hygiene items) distribution M and W 9:30-11:30 at our offices at 809 S. 4th